creativescala/creative-scala-theme/src/main/resources/creativescala/content/configuration/top-nav.md

 - `withApi`, which allows you to link to your API documentation.
 For most Scala projects this will be `javadoc.io`.
 - `withSource`, which allows you to specify the link to your source code, often on Github.

-All of these methods take a value of `SingleTargetLink`, which is taken from Laika's Helium theme.
+The `withHome` method takes value of `SingleTargetLink`, which is taken from Laika's Helium theme.
 You'll need the import below to use it.

 ```scala
 import laika.helium.config.SingleTargetLink